conterra/mapapps-charting/README.md

 # Charts

-The map.apps charting bundle enables you to display charts for your data.
+The Charting Bundle allows you to display various charts based on data from an AGSSearch store.
+By selecting one or more features from the selection-ui bundle, you can trigger the drawing of these charts.
-By clicking on the map, the user can select a different features to query charts for this feature.
-You can choose of a vairety of different charts like: line, timeseries, spline, step, donut, bar, pie, step, area, gauge.
-For more information see: For more information see: https://c3js.org/examples.html
+You can choose of a variety of different chart types like: bar, line, spline, area and donut.

 ![Screenshot App](https://github.com/conterra/mapapps-charting/blob/master/screenshot.JPG)